 - Encourage effective partnerships between local statutory, private and voluntary organisations

-In January 2012 the Age Friendly County Alliance was established and is chaired by the Chief Executive.
+In January 2012 the Age Friendly County Alliance was established.
 This Alliance includes representatives of agencies who are providing services to older people.
 Through their membership of the Alliance these agencies are committed to working in a creative partnership to improve the quality of life of older people in South Dublin, and making this a great County in which to grow older.
 The Age Friendly County Strategy is a collection of information on what is already happening to make the South Dublin Age Friendly, along with plans for the future.
 The strategy is a living document and is updated by the Alliance on a regular basis to ensure all new projects and initiatives are included.